-In fiscal 2007, our largest Tommy Bahama customer represented 15% of Tommy Bahama sales, our largest Ben Sherman customer represented 11% of Ben Sherman sales, our two largest Lanier

-Clothes customers represented 27% and 24% of Lanier Clothes sales and our two largest Oxford Apparel customers represented 18% and 11% of Oxford Apparel sales.
+In fiscal 2007, our largest Tommy Bahama customer represented 15% of Tommy Bahama sales, our largest Ben Sherman customer represented 11% of Ben Sherman sales, our two largest Lanier Clothes customers represented 27% and 24% of Lanier Clothes sales and our two largest Oxford Apparel customers represented 18% and 11% of Oxford Apparel sales.
 In fiscal 2006, our largest Tommy Bahama customer represented 16% of Tommy Bahama sales, our largest Ben Sherman customer represented 12% of Ben Sherman sales, our largest three Lanier Clothes customers represented 24%, 24% and 13% of Lanier Clothes sales and our largest Oxford Apparel customer represented 20% of Oxford Apparel sales.
-In fiscal 2005, our largest Tommy Bahama customer represented 17% of Tommy Bahama sales, our largest Ben Sherman customer represented 13% of Ben Sherman sales, our largest three Lanier Clothes customers represented 29%, 25% and 18% of Lanier Clothes sales and our largest two customers represented 25% and 11% of Oxford Apparel sales.
+In fiscal 2005, our largest Tommy Bahama customer represented 17% of Tommy Bahama sales, our largest Ben Sherman customer represented 17% of Tommy Bahama sales, our largest Ben Sherman customer represented 17% of Tommy Bahama sales, our largest Ben Sherman customer represented 17% of Tommy Bahama sales, our largest Ben Sherman customer represented 29%, 25% and 18% of Lanier Clothes sales and our largest two customers represented 25% and 11% of Oxford Apparel sales.